roman-milk/roman-milk.github.io/wendy-takes-charge.md

  "You had better call 911.
 Your boyfriend don't look so hot."

  I went over and picked up the asshole's gun and took it downstairs with me.
 I wasn't going to chance the asshole having enough in him to get up and come looking for me with his gun.
-Report_Story #2